juanbkm/donor2019/content/strategy-2030/rural-development-and-food-security.md

 ADB’s partnership with the International Fund for Agricultural Development (IFAD) is going strong as bilateral discussions in May 2019 identified new opportunities for future collaboration, covering not only project design and cofinancing, but also knowledge management, policy engagement, and joint partnerships with other development partners such as the private sector and farmers' organizations.
 For 2019-2021, IFAD estimates potential cofinancing of $171.50 million for Afghanistan and Pakistan; $135 million for the People’s Republic of China and Mongolia; $423.30 million for Bangladesh, Bhutan, India, Nepal, and Sri Lanka; and $195 million for Cambodia, Indonesia, Lao, Myanmar, The Philippines, Thailand, and Viet Nam.

-{{< dr-artimage src="images/agri-1-47371-dahla-dam.jpg" align="right" alt="" caption="The project, which will expand Dahla Dam, will help improve Afghanistan’s agricultural productivity, water resources management, energy generation, and growth outlook." >}}
+{{< dr-artimage src="images/agri-1-47371-dahla-dam.jpg" align="right" alt="" caption="Investments that address irrigation issues in an integrated manner do not only improve agricultural productivity, they also enhance water resources management, energy generation, and growth outlook." >}}

 In 2019, IFAD approved a $40 million grant for the [Afghanistan: Arghandab Integrated Water Resources Development Project](https://www.adb.org/projects/48096-002/main).
 This will, in general, improve the availability and management of water resources in the Arghandab basin in Kandahar province.
 Among its relevant expected outcomes are increased reliability of irrigation water supplies downstream of the Dahla dam and improved agriculture water productivity by providing on-farm support to farmers to improve crop production.